francesca-selvaggio/rfm-customer-segmentation/README.md

 ## 👤 About

 Industrial Engineer (MSc, LIUC University) with 3+ years of experience as a Business/Data Analyst across pharma, luxury fashion, and logistics.
-This project is part of a portfolio demonstrating SQL, data analysis, data visualizations and business thinking skills.
+This project is part of a portfolio demonstrating SQL, data analysis, data visualizations, and business thinking skills.

 Contacts: